For Immediate Release.

 916.477.0691 | Sheri.Pemberton@slc.ca.gov

-Sacramento, Calif.— This week, the Bankruptcy Court for the District of Delaware released its opinion in the matter of Eugene Davis v.
-State of California, finding entirely in the Commission’s and the state’s favor.
+The Bankruptcy Court for the District of Delaware released its opinion in the matter of Eugene Davis v.
+State of California, finding entirely in the Commission’s favor.

 The Plaintiff in this case, the trustee of the Venoco Liquidating Trust, sought $161 million from the California State Lands Commission for the alleged taking of private property without just compensation and unlawful use of trust property.
 The Ellwood Onshore Facility, the property at the heart of the litigation, is integrally connected to Platform Holly and is essential to monitoring, treating, and eliminating the lethal concentrations of hydrogen sulfide (H2S) gas that emanate from the platform’s wells.
 Platform Holly, the 421 Piers, and the Ellwood Onshore Facility were all previously operated by Venoco, LLC, (Venoco).
 The Commission began operating the Ellwood Onshore Facility for the sole purpose of protecting public health and safety and the marine environment.
 The Trustee of the Venoco estate remains the owner of the Ellwood Onshore Facility and is responsible for its ultimate remediation and disposition.